corrupt/Website2TwitterBanner/README.md

 # Website2TwitterBanner
 Simple bash script to update the Twitter banner image with a blurred screenshot of a website

 I mainly wrote this to see if it can be done from a shell.
-This can of course be adapted to do all sorts of twitter stuff.
+It is deliberately kept simple.
+There is no error handling or parameter processing.
+This can of course be adapted to do all sorts of twitter stuff in more reliable ways.

 ## Dependencies